oycl/markdown/article/Odoo10DevelopmentEssentialsNote.md

 参照[搭建Samba和Ftp文件服务](OdooSambaFtp.md#samba)

 #### Activating the developer tools
+The developer tools provide advanced server configuration and features.
+These include a debug menu in the top menu bar along with additional menu options in the Settings menu, in particular the Technical menu.

 The second option, Activate the developer mode (with assets) , also disables the minification of JavaScript and CSS used by the web client, making it easier to debug client-side behavior:

 > The Technical menu option allows us to inspect and edit all the Odoo configurations stored in the database, from user interface to security and other system parameters.
 You will be learning more about many of these throughout the book.